-Since our IPO in 2007, Tracsis has made seven successful acquisitions and, as a naturally acquisitive business, always seeks well-run technology and service businesses that will enhance the wider Group and drive shareholder value.
+Since our IPO in 2007, Tracsis has made sixteen successful acquisitions and, as a naturally acquisitive business, always seeks well-run technology and software businesses that will enhance the wider Group and drive shareholder value.

 Our approach to acquisitions is by no means a one size fits all approach but in general we look to buy good businesses that have the following common traits:

 Personal chemistry is important and given that many company founders wish to stay on post-acquisition in some capacity our ability to work together is critical.

 The previous businesses we have acquired have all had good up-sell/cross-sell potential.

 Perhaps unusually, we are more interested in businesses that have shown consistent strong financial performance rather than meteoric growth.

 Part of our success at Tracsis is from having a truly unique offering which has high barriers to entry so this is what we look for in target businesses.